bomonike/bomonike.github.io/ap-compsci.md

    <strong>G. Navigate within cloud environments (AWS, Azure, Google)</a>

-   <em>The scope here is to be able to sign up and get permissions to navigate the menu.
-Creating resources is covered in more advanced classes.</em>
+   <u><em>The scope here is to be able to sign up and get permissions to navigate the menu.
+Creating resources is covered in more advanced classes.</em></u>

 1. Internet service types: ITF 2.4
 1. From traditional on-prem. to clouds